StackVista/stackstate-docs/setup/cli.md

 ### Windows

+A standalone executable file is available to run the StackState CLI on Windows.

 1. Download the executable `sts-cli-VERSION-windows.exe` from [https://download.stackstate.com](https://download.stackstate.com).
 2. Rename the downloaded file to be `sts.exe`.
 3. (optional) Place the file under your PATH to use StackState CLI commands from [anywhere on the command line](https://stackoverflow.com/questions/4822400/register-an-exe-so-you-can-run-it-from-any-command-line-in-windows).